bp-serverless/mesos-on-arm-docs/README.md

 # Mesos on ARM

 List of helpful resources on how to build and run Apache Mesos on a Raspberry Pi.
+The commands below are meant to be used on Raspbian.

 ##Prerequisits
 ```
-sudo apt-get install dh-autoreconf
+sudo apt-get install dh-autoreconf gcc-4.8 g++-4.8 cpp-4.8
 ```

 ##Clone